Crichel House: History

 Beginning in 1905, Crichel was further remodelled by Henry Sturt's son Humphrey Napier Sturt, the second Baron, and his wife Lady Féodorovna, and again in the late 1920s by their son Napier Sturt, 3rd Baron Alington.
 The facades were returned to a more Georgian appearance, including the restoration of glazing bars in the plate glass windows, and Harold Peto designed an Italian garden.

 in 1938, the Crichel estate was requisitioned by the Air Ministry for training, and the furnishings were removed from the house.
 In 1946 the house was let to Cranborne Chase School, a boarding independent school for girls.
 On the death of the 3rd Baron during active service in the Second World War, his daughter Mary Anna inherited at the age of 11; following her marriage to Toby Marten, in the Crichel Down Affair, the couple took on the Government and in 1954 won the right to buy back land bought by compulsory purchase.

 Mary Anna Marten ended the lease with Cranborne Chase School in 1961 in order to make Crichel House her residence.
 The school relocated to New Wardour Castle, near Tisbury in Wiltshire; the house was restored under architect E.F.
 Tew of Bath, with demolition of the Victorian north wings, the family accommodations were placed on the top floor, and almost all the main rooms were redecorated under the supervision of the firm of Mallets.
 Architectural features from the Italian garden, removed shortly after the war, were used to create a sunken courtyard with balustrades.
 Further internal modifications were carried out in 1979–80, including the recreation of a long gallery that had been subdivided.

 Mary Anna Marten died in 2010; in 2013 her son, Napier Marten, sold Crichel House and a portion of the land to the American billionaire Richard Chilton.
 Chilton has extensively restored the house, reinstating many elements of James Wyatt's interiors and adding furnishings.

 Crichel Down estate

-The landscaping of the parkland for Humphrey Sturt involved moving the village of Moor Crichel a mile to the south to create the lake.
+The landscaping of the parkland for Humphrey Sturt involved moving the village of Moor Crichel a mile to the north to create the lake.
 Many of the villagers were moved to Witchampton.
 The 1850 former parish church of St Mary's, a Grade II* listed building, remains in place near the lake.

 At the death of Mary Anna Marten in 2010, the Crichel Down estate comprised 7932 acre, including four villages, St Mary's Church, a school and a cricket club, and was bequeathed to Napier Marten and his five sisters.
 As of January 2020 the remainder is divided between multiple holding companies, one of which appears to be an agency of the Phillimore family.
 The gardens have been occasionally opened to the public under the National Garden Scheme.